 Philosophically, the goals of the settings system are to make it convenient for:

-- Zulip server administrations to configure Zulip’s featureset for their server without needing to patch Zulip
+- Zulip server administrators to configure Zulip’s featureset for their server without needing to patch Zulip

 - Realm administrators to configure settings for their organization independently without needing to talk with the server administrator.